 Digestive Aid

 The dietary fiber found in peppers supports healthy digestion.
-It helps
+It empowers customary sturdy releases and may

 soothe stomach issues by promoting the release of digestive enzymes.